 It’s hot, it’s humid, and you’ve had a long day at the office.
-So you head down to the water, unload your stand up paddleboard, and in just minutes you’re on the water enjoying a cool breeze.
+So, you head down to the water, unload your STAND-UP PADDLE BOARD, and in just minutes, you’re enjoying a cool breeze.
 Your upright position gives you great views into the water, where you see minnows dart under your board.
 Feeling refreshed, you pick up the pace and paddle away from the shore.
-In a few minutes, you can feel your calves and quads doing some work; your midsection and arms are feeling strong, too.
+Now, you can feel your calves and quads doing some work; your midsection and arms are feeling strong, too.

-Stand up paddling (SUP) has been practiced in one form or another since the inception of surfing in Hawaii.
-Surf instructors have often used the stand up position to keep an eye on their clients.
-Laird Hamilton is one of the iconic surfers attributed with bring SUP into a category of its own when he used SUP boards to access waves out of reach of prone paddling surfers.
+Stand-up paddling (SUP) has been practiced in one form or another since the inception of surfing in Hawaii.
+In fact, surf instructors have often used the stand-up position to keep an eye on their clients.
+Laird Hamilton is one of the iconic surfers attributed with bringing SUP into a category of its own, when he used SUP boards to access waves out of reach to prone-paddling surfers.

-The great part about stand up paddling is that you need only a board and paddle to get started.
-If you decide to venture into the surf zone, you’ll also need a leash and, depending on your swimming ability and proximity to shore, a PFD.
+The great part about this activity is that you need only a board and PADDLE.
+If you decide to venture into the surf zone, you’ll also need a LEASH and, depending on your swimming ability and proximity to shore, a PFD.
 Take time and make a point to try several types of boards with varying lengths and widths.
-As your stability and confidence increase, so will your ability to feel comfortable on more styles of boards.
+As your stability and confidence increase, so will your ability to feel comfortable on a greater range of models.

 Where can I paddle?

-For starters, let’s say that anywhere you can paddle a kayak or canoe, you can paddle a SUP board.
+For starters, let’s say that anywhere you can paddle a kayak or canoe, you can take an SUP board.
 This includes inland lakes, ponds, streams, rivers, bays, and estuaries.
-Surf zones and beaches are great places to paddle, too.
-A stand up paddleboard has the great advantage of being light and easy to transport, so you can easily access water that boats can’t.
+Surf zones and beaches are great places, too.
+A stand-up paddle board has the advantage of being light and easy to transport, so you can access water that boats can’t.

 TRY BEFORE YOU BUY

-Stand up paddling doesn’t require much gear, but it can be a fairly expensive initial investment.
-If possible, rent a few different kinds of boards, or go to a demo event before you buy, so you know exactly what kind of board you want.
+Stand-up paddling doesn’t require much gear, but it can be a fairly expensive initial investment.
+If possible, rent a few different kinds of boards, or go to a demo event before you buy, so you know exactly which one you’ll want.